top of page

 Mid-stitch yarn change-over

-The first method I'll demonstrate is a yarn change-over that is performed in the middle of a stitch.
-With this method, you must identify which stitch is to be your last for yarn "A" and only complete a portion of it before completing the stitch with yarn "B".
+The first method is a yarn change-over that is performed in the middle of a stitch.
+With this method, you must identify which stitch is to be your last for yarn “A” and only complete a portion of it before completing the stitch with yarn “B”.

 Using a single crochet stitch as an example: